AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/android/integrate/chat-messages.md

 ## Listen for extension item click events

-You can use `EaseChatFragment#Builder#setOnChatExtendMenuItemClickListener` or override the `ChatExtendMenuItemClick` method in a custom fragment.
+You can use `UIKitChatFragment#Builder#setOnChatExtendMenuItemClickListener` or override the `ChatExtendMenuItemClick` method in a custom fragment.

 ```kotlin
 override fun onChatExtendMenuItemClick(view: View?, itemId: Int): Boolean {